-The Michigan Public Service Commission’s statutory responsibilities related to telecommunications services require that some form of regulatory support be available to companies providing telecommunications services and customers using those services.
-The MPSC’s role is to advocate policies that permit and encourage market competition to govern process and services in markets where competition exists.
-The MPSC is also has responsibilities for promoting video and cable service competition in the state as set forth in Public Act 480 of 2006.
+The Michigan Public Service Commission's statutory responsibilities related to telecommunications services require that some form of regulatory support be available to companies providing telecommunications services and customers using those services.
+The MPSC's role is to advocate policies that permit and encourage market competition to govern process and services in markets where competition exists.
+The MPSC is also responsible for promoting video and cable service competition in the state as set forth in Public Act 480 of 2006.

 Low-income consumers may be eligible for discounted phone and internet service through the Michigan and Federal Lifeline programs.